 Students in our department typically operate laboratory equipment independently in the course of their research, and are introduced to much of it while completing their 3000-level classes.

 Dr. Bill Anderson uses computer modeling techniques as laboratories of his field and virtual sites in order to understand groundwater dynamics in mountain and coastal aquifers.
-Please see him if you are interested in learning about numerical modeling.

 Dr. Sarah Carmichael uses a wide variety of analytical equipment in her mineralogy and geochemistry research, including CL (cathodoluminescence) imaging, optical microscopy, scanning electron microscopy, transmission electron microscopy, ion chromatography, X-ray diffraction, FT-IR (Fourier Transform Infrared Spectroscopy), stable isotope analysis, and a variety of wet chemistry techniques.
 Her students work extensively with Dr. Drew Coleman (UNC-Chapel Hill) in the summer to perform stable and radiogenic isotope analyses (for more information about this collaboration, see http://devonian.appstate.edu).